mmisc/sql-injection-101/www/slides/content.md

 ## Third Try

-- How many fields are there in the first query?
+- How many columns are in the result of the first query?
-- Three fields!
+- Three columns!
-- Select three fields: *username*, *mail*, *age*
+- Select three columns: *username*, *mail*, *age*
 <br />
 <br />